Lucas Silva (footballer, born 1990)

-Lucas Espindola da Silva (born 6 May 1990) is a Brazilian professional footballer who plays as a striker for Hong Kong Premier League club Tai Po.
+Lucas Espindola da Silva (born 6 May 1990) is a Brazilian professional footballer who plays as a striker.

-Career
+Club career

 On 23 August 2016, Lucas was announced to have signed with Hong Kong Premier League club Tai Po.

 On 23 May 2017, Lucas was poached by fellow Hong Kong Club Kitchee.
 After two and a half seasons at the club, on 20 December 2019, he has left Kitchee due to personal issue.